- Former Executive Board member of the Islamic Association for Palestine

 - Official of the Muslim American Society

-An American-born Palestinian activist, Raeed N. Tayeh was formerly an executive board member of the Islamic Association for Palestine (IAP) and a research fellow with the United Association for Studies and Research.
+An American-born Palestinian activist, Raeed N. Tayeh earned a bachelor’s degree in political science from Chicago State University in 2002 and a master’s degree in political science from the University of Akron in 2009.
+Over the years, he has served variously as an executive board member of the Islamic Association for Palestine (IAP) and a research fellow with the United Association for Studies and Research.
 He was also affiliated with the now-defunct American Muslims for Jerusalem.

 In June 1999, when Tayeh was the Chicago correspondent for the vehemently anti-Israel publication Washington Report on Middle East Affairs, he lauded Friends For Palestine (FFP)—a website that commonly posted diatribes against Jews and featured a map of Israel with the Palestinian flag superimposed on it—as a “very nice” site that was doing “good work.”
 “It is our duty to return [to] Palestine, ALL OF PALESTINE,” he added.
 (Emphasis in original)

 In a November 29, 1999 article which he wrote for Islam Online—a website that has published religious and legal opinions in support of suicide bombings—Tayeh stated, approvingly, that “Islamists refuse to recognize the legitimacy of Israel or the peace agreement made with it, and vow to return the Holy Land to the Muslim nation.”
 He also praised Issa Nakhleh—who had called Yasser Arafat “an honorable Palestinian leader” while excusing suicide bombings as understandable responses to “Israeli crimes”—as “a distinguished Palestinian Christian historian.”
 In May of 2000, Tayeh was hired as a regular writer for Islam Online.